-The estimates of recruitment deviations showed periods of relatively high recruitment in the mid-1990s and in the 2000s, but in most years, recruitment was close to or below the long term average.
-(Figure 18-left).
-Exploitation rates have declined since 2002, but have increased slightly over the last four years (Figure 18 -right).
-The estimated exploitation rate in 2014 was 0.11 (0.08-0.15).
+The estimates of recruitment deviations show a period of relatively high recruitment in the early 1990s and also in the early 2000s, but in most years, recruitment was close to the long term average (Figure 17-left).
+Exploitation rates have declined since 2005 (Figure 17 -right), and the estimated exploitation rate in 2014 was 0.21 (0.17-0.25).

-The MCMC fits to both CPUE indices were adequate: the posterior distribution of the predicted indices were broadly comparable to the observed indices given the error assumed for the observations (Figure 19).
-The posterior distributions of mean residuals (across all years) of fits to the CSLF data showed some trend between 130 and 140 mm (Figure 20-left), which could be explained by the poor fits to the mode of the distributions for a number of years (see Figure 6).
-The QQ quantiles of the posterior residuals from the fits to the tag-recapture data showed no evidence of poor fits (Figure 20-right).
+The MCMC fits to both CPUE indices were adequate: the posterior distributions of the predicted indices were broadly comparable to the observed indices given the error assumed for the observations (Figure 18).
+The posterior distributions of mean residuals (across all years) of fits to the CSLF data showed some trend between 130 and 150 mm (Figure 19-left), which could be explained by the poor fits to the mode of the distributions for a number of years (see Figure 6).
+The QQ quantiles of the posterior residuals from the fits to the tag-recapture data showed no evidence of poor fits (Figure 19-right).

-The posterior distributions of spawning stock biomass (SSB) for the base case are shown in Figure 21.
-The SSB decreased through to 2006 but started to increase since then.
-The SSB was relatively stable between 2011 and 2014.
-The estimated B_0 was 1381 t (1264-1522 t) and $B{current}$ was 41% (33-50%) of B_0 (Table 6).
+The posterior distributions of spawning stock biomass for the base case are shown in Figure 20.
+The estimates suggested that the spawning biomass decreased until 2006 (except for some increases in the early 1990s) and but have remained relatively stable since then.
+Estimated B_0 was 1239 t (1144-1359 t) and $B{current}$ was estimated to be 47% (40-54%) of B_0 (Table 6).

 Deterministic B{msy} was calculated using posterior samples of estimated parameters.
-The median of B{msy} was estimated to be about 27% B_0 and the corresponding exploitation rate (U{msy}) was estimated to be 23% (Table 6).
-The target exploitation rate ($U{40\% B_0}$) was estimated to be 13%.
-Estimated changes in stock size in relation to fishing pressure over time are shown in Figure 22.
+The median of B{msy} was estimated to be about 27% B_0 and the corresponding exploitation rate (U{msy}) was estimated to be 39% (Table 6).
+The target exploitation rate ($U{40\% B_0}$) was estimated to be 21%.
+Estimated changes in stock size in relation to fishing pressure over time are shown in Figure 21.
 This was done by plotting the annual spawning biomass and exploitation rate as a ratio of a reference value from 1965 to 2014.
-Each point on the trajectory represents the estimated annual stock status: the value on the x axis is the mid-season spawning stock biomass as a ratio of either B_0 (Figure 22-left) or B{msy} (Figure 22-right), the value on the y axis is the corresponding exploitation rate as a ratio of $U{\%40B_0}$ (Figure 22-left) or U{msy} (Figure 22-right) for that year.
-The trajectory started in 1965 when the SSB was close to B_0 and the exploitation rate was close to 0.
-The model indicated that there was an early phase of the fishery where the exploitation rates were below $U{\%40B_0}$ and the SSBs were above 40%, B_0 and a development phase where the exploitation rates increased and the SSBs decreased in relation to the target.
-The current exploitation rate is below $U{\%40B_0}$ and the current spawning stock biomass is very close to $40\% B_0$.
+Each point on the trajectory represents the estimated annual stock status: the value on the x axis is the mid-season spawning stock biomass as a ratio of either B_0 (Figure 21-left) or B{msy} (Figure 21-right), the value on the y axis is the corresponding exploitation rate as a ratio $U{\%40B_0}$ (Figure 21-left) or U{msy} (Figure 21-right) for that year.
+The trajectory started in 1965 when the SSB is close to B_0 and the exploitation rate is close to 0.
+The model indicated an early phase of the fishery where the exploitation rates were below $U{\%40B_0}$ and the SSBs were above 40% B_0 and a development phase where the exploitation rates increased and the SSBs decreased in relation to the target.
+The current exploitation rate is below $U{\%40B_0}$ and the current spawning stock biomass is above $40\% B_0$.